Officers and Executive Committee

 With 20-plus years in the financial services industry, Carol O’Neil founded CEO Financial Services about five years ago to help people get their “financial house in order” – and keep it that way for the rest of their lives.
 Her idea was simple: create a comprehensive financial plan for each client and then manage this plan toward each goal.
 This allows clients more time to concentrate on things they cannot delegate.
 The business has expanded and now offers far more comprehensive financial services.
 “After many years in this business, the financial issues have become the easy part; what motivates me now is empowering our clients to make the most intelligent choices with their money, fulfill their aspirations and seeing them experience genuine happiness and security in their lives,” O’Neil said.
 “This gives us a sense that we are making a difference helping coach people.”
 She holds degrees in economics and communications from Allegheny College in Pennsylvania and is a certified financial divorce analyst.
 She is pursuing her certified financial planner designation and a master’s in taxation.
 O’Neil and her husband, Jim, live in Lake Worth.
 Most of their free time is spent with their immediate family or involved with the community.

-Palm Beach State College President Ava L. Parker leads Palm Beach County’s largest higher education institution with a strategic approach emphasizing innovation, student success, and business and community collaboration.
-Parker is the first female president of the institution, which opened in 1933 as Florida’s first public community college.
-Growing with the county, the College now offers more than 130 programs of study, including bachelor’s and associate degrees, professional certificates and career training.
-Serving 48,000 students annually, Palm Beach State has earned national distinction as an Aspen Prize Top 150 U.S. Community College.
+Palm Beach State College President Ava L. Parker leads the County’s largest higher education institution with a strategic approach emphasizing innovation, student success, and business and community collaboration.
+Parker is the first female president in the history of the institution, which opened in 1933 as Florida’s first public community college.
+Under Parker’s leadership, the College is taking proactive, transformative measures to meet the evolving needs of our community and has recently added two new bachelor’s degree programs and established a cross-cultural equity institute with a vision to lead institutions worldwide in research, development, and implementation of culturally relevant practices to support successful outcomes for all students.

 Tad Rowe was born in Florida, graduated from Forest Hill High School in 1985 and received his Bachelors of Science in Civil Engineering from the University of Florida in 1994.
 He currently resides in Palm Beach Gardens with his wife and 2 children.
 Tad is a professional engineer and has been with Simmons & White since 1996.
 His areas of expertise include commercial, residential and equestrian land development including design and permitting of paving, drainage, and water and wastewater systems.
 Mr. Rowe has managed and supervised many projects from inception through completion, working with all involved parties – clients, elected officials, regulatory agencies, attorneys, funding agencies, sub-consultants, construction contractors, and the public.